matthieugomez/stata-pitfalls/README.md

-This repository lists common situations where Stata silently returns something different than what you have in mind.
+Common situations where Stata *silently* returns something different than what you have in mind.

 I have uploaded this list on Github so that it can be easily modified: feel free to [edit it](https://github.com/matthieugomez/stata-gotchas/edit/master/README.md).